DC-Transformer/ROBOT-GRIPPER-MONITORING-CONTROL-PROJECT/DOCS/WEEK5_REPORT.md

 We will try to use the current sensor on an Audrino, which will help us determine if the issue is with the MCU, the code, or something else.

-Once we figure out the issue, the final code will be put up
+Once we figure out the issue, the final code and results will be put up, but we are currently falling behind on the project because of this.